MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 - A **Contributor** role on the Azure Video Indexer account
 - An **Owner** role or both **Contributor** and **User Access Administrator** roles on the linked storage account
-- Read permission on the Azure Media Services AMS resource
+- Read permission on the AMS resource

 ### [Update existing account in Azure portal](#tab/updateexistingportal)